-My research and teaching are related to musical performance and studio pedagogy.
+My interests are related to musical performance skills, knowledge and acquisition.

-My monograph, Studio-based instrumental learning, was published in 2012 by Ashgate, as part of the Psychology of Music series sponsored by the Society for Education and Music Psychology Research (SEMPRE).
+My monograph, Studio-based instrumental learning, is part of the Psychology of Music series sponsored by the Society for Education and Music Psychology Research (SEMPRE).
 I have also published research studies investigating teaching and student behaviour in instrumental lessons, and student approaches to individual practice.

 Much of my research has been empirical, investigating studio lesson behaviours and student approaches to practice through filmed observations, interview and questionnaire studies.
 I have become increasingly interested in more theoretical aspects of studio pedagogy: the 'apprenticeship' model, authoritative discourse in the studio, and the isolation of studio practices.
 I am currently investigating power relations in music teaching and learning, the nature of authority, and the potential of coaching.